Skip to Main Content

 4. As your interest sparks, do more searches using new keywords and phrases and narrowing in on specific perspectives.
 Eventually, you will find articles on a variety of different perspectives.

-5. With our example above, how technology impacts college students' lives, you may find all these different perspectives or angles:
+5. Example topic: how technology impacts college students' lives, you may find all these different perspectives or angles:

 • Social media use